mapproxy/mapproxy/doc/configuration.rst

 ``seed.yaml``
     This file is the configuration for the ``mapproxy-seed`` tool.
 See :doc:`seeding documentation <seed>` for more information.

-.. note:: The configuration changed with the 0.9.0 release and you have to update any older configuration.
-This is a one-time change and further versions will offer backwards-compatibility.
-Read the :doc:`migration guide <migrate>` for some help.

 .. index:: mapproxy.yaml

 mapproxy.yaml